 Skip to main content

-As the School Director of Learning and Teaching, for the School of Critical Studies and Creative Industries and School of Arts, Culture and Communication, I am experienced and take pride in recognising, disseminating, and providing informative comments and recommendations on best practice and innovation relating to the learning and teaching.
+As the School Director of Learning and Teaching for the School of Creative and Cultural Studies, I am experienced and take pride in recognising, disseminating, and providing informative comments and recommendations on best practice and innovation relating to the learning and teaching.

 I am chair of the Black Asian Minority Ethnic Minority Ethnic (BAME)/People of Colour (PoC) Staff Network.
 It makes me very proud that at Kingston University we have one of the most influential BAME/PoC networks of any university.
 The reason for this is not only the endeavours of its members but also the support from senior leadership/teams.
 For example, the chair is part of a fractional paid role and funding is provided to deliver projects that enhance the experience of BAME/PoC staff and students.